MadhumithaV2705/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 ![image](https://github.com/user-attachments/assets/7b91ff37-c514-42bf-a2b6-fe10e0a9c5ce)

- ## RESULT:
- Thus, the SQL queries to implement different types of constraints and DDL commands have been executed successfully.
 ## RESULT
 Thus, the SQL queries to implement different types of constraints and DDL commands have been executed successfully.